 ARTICLE 5 - DIRECTORS

 ARTICLE 5.1 - NUMBER OF DIRECTORS

-(The Board) and which shall include a President, Vice-President – Journalist, Second Vice President – Non-Journalist, and a Treasurer.
-A minimum of eight directors, at the time of their nomination, shall be practising and/or professional journalists.
-The immediate Past-President who is still a voting member shall serve on the Board of Directors by virtue of office.
-The Executive Director shall serve as an ex-officio member of the Board of Directors.
-The President shall always be a practising and/or professional journalist.
+The immediate Past President, who is still a voting member, shall serve on the Board by virtue of office.
+The Executive Director shall serve as an ex-officio member of the Board.
 No director can be close relative of the Executive Director.
-Close in this context shall include parent, grandparent, aunt, uncle, spouse, son, daughter, cousin, and respective in-laws of the above.
+Close in this context refers to parent, grandparent, aunt, uncle, spouse, son, daughter, cousin, and respective in-laws of the above.

 ARTICLE 5.2 - TERM OF OFFICE OF DIRECTORS